williamteav/personal_website/blog/post002/entry.md

 <center><img src="CASTLE2.JPG"></center>

-Located in Atwater, a small town in California’s Central Valley, Castle Air Museum is home to over seventy historical military aircraft, the majority of which are displayed outdoors.
-The museum resides in proximity to Castle Airport.
-During the Cold War, Castle Airport operated as Castle Air Force Base and was home to the 93rd Bombardment Wing of Strategic Air Command.
+Castle Air Museum is located in Atwater, a small town in Central California.
+The museum resides near Castle Airport, which operated as Castle Air Force Base during the Cold War and was home to the 93rd Bombardment Wing of Strategic Air Command.
+The museum's collection numbers over seventy historical military aircraft, the majority of which are displayed outdoors.

-### Aircraft on Display
+I visited the museum during their Fall 2019 Open Cockpit Day, when several aircraft are open for visitors to explore.

+---

+## The Collection (most of it)

 <center><img src="AT6.JPG"></center>

-Months before the attack on Pearl Harbor, the Army Air Corps established Merced Army Air Field (later Castle Air Force Base) to train pilots.
-A popular training aircraft of the time was the **North American AT-6 Texan**.
+Castle Air Force Base was established in 1941 as the Army Air Corps Basic Flying School.
+Pilots would learn to fly through a series of training aircraft, one of which was the **North American T-6 Texan**.
 This particular aircraft was operated by the Royal Canadian Air Force prior to its acquisition by the museum.

 <center><img src="BT13.JPG"></center>

 The **Vultee BT-13 Valiant** was an intermediate trainer for pilots during World War II.
+Pilots would fly the Valiant before progressing to the Texan.

 <center><img src="B18.JPG"></center>

-Outdated at the beginning of World War II, the Douglas B-18 Bolo medium bomber was relegated to transport and anti-submarine duties.
-The aircraft on display is a B-18B with a lengthy postwar career as a crop sprayer, cargo transport, and fire tanker.
+A prewar development of the DC-2 airliner, the **Douglas B-18 Bolo** was obsolete by the time World War II broke out.
+The aircraft on display is a B-18B, meaning it has been modified for anti-submarine patrols.
+Postwar, this Bolo served as a crop sprayer, cargo transport, and fire tanker.

 <center><img src="B23.JPG"></center>

-Designed by Douglas as a successor to its B-18, the B-23 Dragon was never used in combat, passed over in favor of more advanced medium bombers.
-This B-23 was used during wartime to train maintenance crews.
-Following the war, it was an executive transport for several companies.
+Designed as a successor to its B-18, the **Douglas B-23 Dragon** never saw combat during World War II, having been passed over in favor of more advanced medium bombers.
+Several Dragons, such this one, were converted to UC-67 executive transports.

 <center><img src="C45.JPG"></center>

-A military variant of the Beechcraft Model 18, the C-45 Expeditor served as a light transport.
-The C-45G on display was stationed in Italy before transitioning to the Environmental Protection Agency and the Department of Agriculture.
+The **C-45 Expeditor** is a military variant of the Beechcraft Model 18.
+Expeditors were used to train aircrew, conduct reconnaissance, and transport light cargo.

 <center><img src="B25.JPG"></center>

-Throughout World War II, the North American B-25 Mitchell could be adapted for a variety of missions ranging from conventional bombing to anti-shipping patrols.
-Its claim to fame occurred in April 1942 when several B-25s took off from the aircraft carrier USS Hornet to bomb Tokyo.
-The museum’s aircraft is a B-25J, the most numerous variant of the Mitchell.
-After the war, this B-25 was converted to an air tanker and later served as a testbed for Texas Instruments.
+Throughout World War II, the versatile **North American B-25 Mitchell** proved capable of a variety of missions ranging from ground attack to anti-shipping.
+The museum’s aircraft is a B-25J, the final and most numerous version of the Mitchell.

 <center><img src="A26.JPG"></center>

-A speedy ground-attack bomber, the Douglas A-26 Invader saw action in World War II, Korea, and Vietnam.
-The museum’s A-26B was delivered to the Salvadoran Air Force during the late 1970s.
+A speedy ground-attack bomber, the **Douglas A-26 Invader** saw action in World War II, Korea, and Vietnam.
+The museum’s A-26 served in the Salvadoran Air Force from 1969 to 1974.

 <center><img src="B17.JPG"></center>

-Nicknamed the “Flying Fortress” due to its defensive armament and ability to take damage, the Boeing B-17 rose to fame through its daylight bombing missions against Nazi Germany.
-Several B-17s, such as this B-17G, saw postwar service as fire tankers.
+The **Boeing B-17 Flying Fortress** earned its nickname from its extensive defensive armament and ability to sustain damage.
+The Flying Fortress on display is a B-17G, which incorporated the iconic Bendix chin turret.

 <center><img src="B24.JPG"></center>

-The most-produced heavy bomber in history, the Consolidated B-24 Liberator flew alongside B-17s over Europe.
-The Liberator’s superior range, however, allowed it to supplant the Flying Fortress in the Pacific Theater.
-Records indicate that this B-24M flew as a transport in Bolivia from 1951 to 1973.
+The most-produced heavy bomber in history, the **Consolidated B-24 Liberator** flew alongside B-17s over Europe.
+The B-24's superior range allowed it to supplant B-17s in the Atlantic and Pacific Theaters.

 <center><img src="B29.JPG"></center>